Parenting is hard.

-And not only for swings, but the same rule should also be applied in baby bouncers, bouncer seat, walkers, and all kinds of baby gear out there.
+And not only for baby swings, but the same rule should also be applied in baby bouncers, bouncer seat, walkers, and all kinds of baby gear out there.

-The weight limit will depend on a particular model or the safety standards recommendations of different manufacturers.
+Weight limits will depend on a particular model or the safety standards recommendations of different manufacturers.

 It isn’t ideal for a toddler to be on a swing anymore.

 You can also read up on our more detailed guide about baby swing weight limits if you’re interested.

 If you’re choosing baby swings, then better go for ones that are made with non-toxic fabric and parts.